 Pollen from GM crops can contaminate nearby crops of the same type, except for soy, which does not cross-pollinate.
 Canola and cotton also cross-pollinate.

 Why is there an effort to create GM-free agricultural zones?

 Using identity preservation (IP), farmers keep crop varieties separate from others to meet purity requirements of their buyers.
 Contamination is a key challenge to IP growers.
 Unwanted varieties may cross-pollinate or get mixed up in the seed, harvest equipment, or during storage and transport.

 Some farm regions create entire zones that exclude unwanted varieties, where all the farms, and if possible all collection and distribution points, only handle approved grain.

 Have any local efforts in the US been successful?

 Officials in Trinity County and Arcata, California have passed ordinances banning the outdoor cultivation of GM crops as well.
-But since then, a California law was passed prohibiting this type of local initiative.

 In March 2008, voters at the Montville, Maine, annual town meeting overwhelmingly passed a binding ordinance banning the cultivation of GM crops in their community.

 Is it possible that organically grown crops can be infected by GM genes?